4 Steps to Help You Live With An Alcoholic Partner

 - Communicate with your partner about their struggles.

-- Develop coping mechanisms to look after your own mental and physical health during this strenuous time.
+- Develop coping strategies to look after your own physical and mental health during this strenuous time.

 - Identify signs of violence in your loved one.